-In the Matter of Sarah White (the "Agent")
+In the Matter of Soyab Khan (the "Agent")

-DECISION

-OF

-The General Insurance Council
+DECISION OF The Life Insurance Council (the "Council")

-(the "Council")

-This case involved an allegation pursuant to s.
-481 of the Act.
-Specifically, it is alleged that the Agent failed or refused to provide information and documentation requested by the AIC through a formal Demand for Information (the "Demand").
-In so doing, it is alleged that the Agent contravened a provision of the Act under s.
-481(2) and has subsequently violated s.
+This case involved an alleged violation of s.
+481(2) of the Act.
+Specifically, that the Agent failed or refused to provide information requested by the Minister, through the AIC, by way of a formal demand for information (the "Demand").
+In so doing, it is alleged that the Agent subsequently violated s.
 480(1)(b) of the Act.